 You probably already have it all on your map.
 Work on your growth areas, improve your product, customer care & support, and everything that matters to your customer.

 Designing the customer journey map means permanently reflecting on the customer experience.
-After you work on your growth areas, the customer’s journey changes, that’s why go to stage one and begin all over again.
+After you work on your growth areas, the customer’s journey changes, so go to stage one and begin all over again.
 Good luck!

 For a wrap-up, we made a list of tools that you may find useful when designing maps: